 Because you probably don't want to generate that file by hand, you can create a snippet that indexes your entire site and generates a

 Create a new snippet with the following content in

 The variables in this snippet are defined and passed to the

 config.php, create these two new routes:

-You can now to visit the sitemap of your Kirby site by browsing
+You can now test the sitemap of your Kirby site by visiting

 You can do that in your config.
 Here we call the option

 The sitemap template will automatically try to create priorites for each page, by using the

 ->depth() attribute.
 The depth attribute is a simple number, which indicates how deep the page is nested.
 Main pages have a depth of 1, subpages of main pages have a depth of 2, etc.